|

 Suitability

-school lab, university lab, and classroom demonstration
+high school lab, university lab, and

-Applications, Topics,
+Applications, Topics, Purpose

-principle, rates of chemical reactions (chemical kinetics), solution
+LeChâtelier’s principle, rates of chemical

-acids and bases
+bases

 Instructions